3. Storage on Spider

 3.2.1.
 Transfers from own system

-If you are logged in as a user on Spider then we support scp, rsync, curl or wget to transfer data between Spider and your own Unix-based system.
-Other options may be available, but these are currently not supported by us.
+If you are logged in as a user on Spider then we support scp, rsync, rclone,

-• Example of transferring data from Spider to your own system:
+Example of transferring data from Spider to your own system:

 # Using scp

-scp [spider-username]@spider.surfsara.nl:[path-to-your-spider-folder]/transferdata.tar.gz [path-to-your-local-folder]/
+scp [spider-username]@spider.surf.nl:[path-to-your-spider-folder]/transferdata.tar.gz [path-to-your-local-folder]/

 # Using rsync

-rsync -a -W [spider-username]@spider.surfsara.nl:[path-to-your-spider-folder]/transferdata.tar.gz [path-to-your-local-folder]/
+rsync -a -W [spider-username]@spider.surf.nl:[path-to-your-spider-folder]/transferdata.tar.gz [path-to-your-local-folder]/

-• Example of transferring data from your own system to Spider:
+Example of transferring data from your own system to Spider:

 # Using scp

-scp [path-to-your-local-folder]/transferdata.tar.gz [spider-username]@spider.surfsara.nl:[path-to-your-spider-folder]/
+scp [path-to-your-local-folder]/transferdata.tar.gz [spider-username]@spider.surf.nl:[path-to-your-spider-folder]/

 # Using rsync

-rsync -a -W [path-to-your-local-folder]/transferdata.tar.gz [spider-username]@spider.surfsara.nl:[path-to-your-spider-folder]/
+rsync -a -W [path-to-your-local-folder]/transferdata.tar.gz [spider-username]@spider.surf.nl:[path-to-your-spider-folder]/

 3.2.2.
-SURF grid storage / dCache
+SURF dCache / grid storage

 SURF grid storage / dCache is our large scalable storage system for quickly processing huge volumes of data.
 The system runs on dCache software, that is designed for managing scientific data.
 You can use grid storage for disk or tape, or address both types of storage under a single virtual filesystem tree.
 Our grid storage / dCache service is a remote storage with an extremely fast network link to Spider.
 You may use the storage if your data does not fit within the storage allocation on Spider project space or if your application is I/O intensive.